-A CfNN Focus Area: Research in Restoring Limb and Sensory Function aims to advance rehabilitation, and develop and investigate new technologies for individuals with amputation and spinal cord injury (SCI).
+The CfNN Focus Area: Research in Restoring Limb and Sensory function aims to advance rehabilitation, and develop and investigate new technologies for individuals with amputation and spinal cord injury (SCI).
 FA3 investigators have expertise in physical therapy, prosthetics, and outcomes measures as well as device and closed-loop engineering.
-Our investigations on restoring limb function provide new hope to Veterans and other persons with amputation and mobility limitations, and include collaborations with clinicians and investigators across the United States with the goal of developing, evaluating, and deploying new techniques, therapies, and devices for restoration of limb, sensory and autonomic function.
+Our investigations on restoring limb and sensory function provide new hope to Veterans and other persons with mobility limitations.
+FA3 investigators collaborate with clinicians and investigators across the United States with the goal of developing, evaluating, and deploying new techniques, therapies, and devices for restoration of limb, sensory and autonomic function.

 Some Restoring Limb and Sensory Function Related Research Projects:

 - Design and Evaluation of Upper Limb Prosthetic Devices